PowerShell/PSResourceGet/help/Unregister-PSResourceRepository.md

 # Unregister-PSResourceRepository

 ## SYNOPSIS
-Un-registers a repository from the repository store for a current user.
+Un-registers a repository from the repository store.

 ## SYNTAX